PetrerW/hello-world/README.md

 # hello-world
-Just an example, but edited.
+Just an example, but edited!